Food Drives Village of Hope

-5. Canned beans and vegetables
+5. Canned beans, corn, potatoes, and other vegetables

 Canned vegetables are a great and versatile choice - low-salt canned vegetables are even better.
 It takes no time to add extra vegetables to pasta sauces and soups to decrease their energy density and increase their nutrient density.

-6. Canned fruit
+6. Canned fruit, and snackables

 Canned fruits make a great, non-perishable addition to Village of Hope’s snack or dessert offering and contribute to 5-a-day intake.
 Always select ones in juice over syrup to reduce consumption of added sugar.